 Then from the past into the future for a SF strip entitled, The Fugitive from Planet Scor - it seems to deal with a plot to destroy the Earth.
 Ahh such great times.

 General Johnny is up next and this is followed by Paddy Payne warrior of the seas.
 Robot Archie is next and I remember Archie from the Valiant which I used to read from time to time.
 Another sports story follows with Oddball Oates and then we have Dan Dare.
 I was surprised to find Dare here as I thought he'd only ever appeared in The Eagle and 2000AD before getting his own comic years later, but then I discovered that the Eagle had merged with Lion a few months previous of this issue.
 The Eagle is mentioned nowhere on the cover of this issue so obviously the title had been faded out.
-I suspect that Dan Dare was the only character to survive thus far.
+I suspect that Dan Dare was the on

 The comic ends with Mowser the Cat which again I remember reading from various